Advancing Electric Vehicle Motors with EMWorks Simulation

 3D fields generated by the Switched Reluctance Motor

-EMS generates 3D plots of the magnetic flux density.
-Figure 10 and 11 show the 3D vector plot and the 3D plot of the magnetic flux density, respectively.
+EMS produces 3D plots illustrating the magnetic flux density.
+Figure 10 displays the 3D vector plot, while Figure 11 depicts the 3D plot of the magnetic flux density.

 3D Vector plot of magnetic flux densityFigure 10 - 3D Vector plot of magnetic flux density